 Genevieve and the other witches except Davina for deciding that it's somehow a good idea to kill a newborn baby as a sacrifice and would have gone through with it if Team Klaus hadn't stopped them.
 It's at this point that the witches and the ancestors cement themselves as completely evil.

-The show even managed to do this with The Originals as they were a Base Breaker in The Vampire Diaries.
+The show even managed to do this with The Originals, as they were a Base Breaker in the parent show.
+Now they're even eclipsing The Vampire Diaries in terms of popularity and likability.

 Pretty much anyone who was a scrappy or a base breaker on The Vampire Diaries tends to get rescued once they jump ship over to The Originals.

-The Scrappy: Monique is by far the biggest one, mainly for killing her own aunt, Sophie,.
-While not a popular character, people definitely weren't happy to see her die like that.
+The Scrappy: Monique is by far the biggest one, mainly for killing her own aunt, Sophie.
+While the latter wasn't a popular character, people weren't happy to see her die like that.
 However, her attitude after coming back from the dead hasn't helped.
-She's shown very few redemptive qualities and has spent most of her time antagonizing the Original family and bullying a fairly popular character.
+She's shown no redeeming qualities and has spent most of her time antagonizing the Original family and bullying a fairly popular character.
+This has to be an intentional example; see Complete Monster for details.